postgresml/postgresml/pgml-cms/blog/unified-rag.md

 !!!

 Note how fast this is!
 With unified RAG we can perform the entire RAG pipeline and get the first token for our text generation back in 100 milliseconds.

+In summary, we have reduced our RAG system that involved four different network calls into a single unified system that requires one sql query and yields a response in 100 milliseconds.
+Note that timing will vary with network latency.

+Feel free to give Unified RAG on PostgresML a try and let us know what you think.
+If you have any questions, or just have an idea on how to make PostgresML better, we'd love to hear form you in our [Discord](https://discord.com/invite/DmyJP3qJ7U).
+We’re open source, and welcome contributions from the community, especially when it comes to the rapidly evolving ML/AI landscape.